 Much of my career as a speech therapist has been working with students that have goals targeting grammar.
-I have seen that many children with deficits with grammar, often times, have language deficits in other areas such as vocabulary, oral comprehension and story narration.
+I have seen that many children with deficits in grammar, oftentimes, have language deficits in other areas such as vocabulary, oral comprehension, and story narration.

 Information about Implementing Effective Grammar Intervention

 What I found when reading these different articles is there is not a “must use this technique always” when targeting grammar.
 There is, however, some really good guidelines that researchers have found to be helpful when you, the clinician are creating a treatment plan.

 10 Principles of Grammar Intervention was a really good article to read that outlines what a clinician should consider when developing therapy plans for a student.

 Fey, M.E., Long, S.H., Finestack, L.H.
 (2003).
 Ten principles of grammatical intervention for children with specific language impairments.
 American Journal of Speech-Language Pathology, 12: 3-15

 Some of the principles shared in the article are as follows:

 - The function of improving a child’s expressive grammar is so that they can have better language to effectively communicate whether orally or in written form.
 Thus, we should be targeting skills that will help improve their communication (a tip for writing/choosing goals) or help them to make progress with common core standards and academic activities.

 - A clinician may get more “bang for their buck” if they target grammar by broad grammar patterns versus “isolated” grammar targets.